 Computational Chemistry

-ICMDT: Automated Chemical Image Recognition
+ICMDT: Automated Chemical Structure Image Recognition

 This paper introduces ICMDT, a Transformer-based architecture for molecular translation (image-to-InChI).
 By enhancing the TNT block to fuse pixel, small patch, and large patch embeddings, the model achieves superior accuracy on the Bristol-Myers Squibb dataset compared to CNN-RNN and standard Transformer baselines.